 - signature of the referee (electronic signatures are not acceptable).

 Your referee needs to date their original letter and include their name, position and contact details.
 The contact details should include an official email address.

-ANMAC has a template (58 KB) that explains this criteria.
-If your professional references do not meet this criteria we cannot accept the reference.
+ANMAC has a template (58 KB) and information in ‘Resources’ that explains the requirements.
+If your professional references do not meet our requirements, we cannot accept the reference.

-You should use the person who directly managed or supervised you.
-This person must be a nurse or midwife.
+You should use the person who directly manages or supervises you.
+This person must be a nurse, midwife or clinical supervisor.
 If your direct supervisor is not a nurse or midwife, a statement to this effect should be included in the reference.
 We do not accept references from Human Resources or Payroll departments.